VEVE Whitepaper 2026

 share on

-Hisense has built strong momentum in the region over the past five to six years, but its go-to-market approach is now evolving.
-Under general manager of marketing ANZ Michelle Wee, the focus is moving beyond its traditional strength in retail execution toward influencing consideration before customers reach the store.
+Hisense, which launched in Australia more than 20 years ago, has built strong momentum in the region over the past five years.
+But under Wee, its go-to-market approach is evolving, with the brand moving beyond its traditional strength in retail conversion toward influencing consideration earlier in the consumer journey.

-“We’re really good at closing at the end,” Wee said.
+“We’re really good at closing customers at the end of the journey,” Wee said from Hisense’s Australian headquarters in Scoresby, Victoria.
 “When you go into stores, we will convert you 100%.
-And then after you’ve bought from us, we’ll convert you again to come back to us.”
+And then after you’ve bought from us, we’ll convince you again to come back to us.

 That shift is driving increased investment in social, creators and broader brand activity, alongside a more integrated approach across media and performance.